FernandoBasso/devhowto/docs/typescript/quizzes/composite-types.md

     ???
 "Answer"

-        At the **value level** (runtime), it works the same way. `typeof null` is "object", and `typeof 1` is "number", and so on and so on and so forth.
+        In an **expression context** (runtime), it works the same way. `typeof null` is "object", and `typeof 1` is "number", and so on and so on and so forth (remember, it is JavaScript after all).

-        At the **type level**, it can be combined with the `type` TypeScript keyword to extract simple and composite (shapes) types from values.
+        In a **type context**, it can be combined with the `type` TypeScript keyword to extract simple and composite (shapes) types from variables (but not from literal values).

         ```ts
         //
-        // Here we use ’typeof’ at the value level (runtime, which also acts
+        // Here we use ’typeof’ in an expression context (runtime, which also
-        // as a type predicate in this case) to know if we can call
+        // acts as a type predicate in this case) to know if we can call
-        // ‘toFixed()’ directly on ’value’ of whether we should first coerce
+        // ‘toFixed()’ directly on ‘value’ of whether we should first coerce
         // it into a number.
         //
         function formatToDecimalPlaces(